abzu-ai/QLattice-clinical-omics/README.md

 ### Disclaimer

-The results contained in the notebooks were generated using feyn 2.1.2, in combination with a remote call to  Abzu's servers.
+The results of the paper (contained in the notebooks) were generated using feyn 2.1.2, in combination with a remote call to Abzu's servers.
 Feyn 2 and the remote server are now deprecated, and substituted by feyn 3 -- which runs fully locally.
+Feyn is the library containing the QLattice algorithm https://docs.abzu.ai/.

 ### Trasition to feyn 3

-To be able to use the QLattice algorithm it is necessary to upgrade yout code to feyn 3.
+To be able to use the QLattice algorithm it is necessary to upgrade your code to feyn 3.
 Instructions on how to do it can be found in https://docs.abzu.ai/docs/guides/getting_started/transition.html.

-## QLattice tutorial
+### QLattice tutorial

-Below is a basic tutorial on how to use the QLattice to find models that relate the input variables of a dataset to its output variable.
+To help new users, we include include in this README a tutorial on how to train QLattice models using feyn 3.
 Its Jupyter notebook can be found in the `notebooks` folder of this repository.

 Other tutorials can be found in the [Feyn+QLattice documentation page](https://docs.abzu.ai/docs/tutorials/python/covid_mrna.html).

 ---
-Finding AD biomarkers in proteomics data
+QLattice Tutorial: Finding AD biomarkers in proteomics data
 ---
 <div style='visibility:hidden' id='notebook-meta' data-filetype='.csv' data-notebook='.ipynb'></div>

-Feyn version: 2.1+
+Feyn version: 3.0.1+

 Can the QLattice deal with omics data that is noisy and contains thousands of features?
 It certainly can!